yelabucsf/SCITO-seq_Manuscript/README.md

 This repository contains SCITO-seq package for demultiplexing and resolving single cell data from SCITO-seq experiments.
 It also contains manuscript-related CyTOF data, SCITO-seq data and code and notebooks used for analysis.

+To get the data you need to `git clone` this repository.
+Downloading ZIP will only download pointers to the data.

 # News
 We are currently working on integrating python SCITO-seq package into the unified workflow.